dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/opt_example_kerberos_map.rst

 Large Map Coloring
 ==================

-This example solves a map coloring problem to demonstrate an out-of-the-box use of Ocean's classical-quantum hybrid sampler, :doc:`dwave-hybrid </docs_hybrid/sdk_index>` :class:`~hybrid.reference.kerberos.KerberosSampler`, that enables you to solve problems of arbitrary structure and size.
+This example solves a map-coloring problem to demonstrate an out-of-the-box use of :ref:`Ocean <index_ocean_sdk>` software's :term:`hybrid` :term:`sampler`, :class:`~hybrid.reference.kerberos.KerberosSampler`, which is part of the :ref:`dwave-hybrid <index_hybrid>` package, a general, minimal Python framework for building hybrid asynchronous decomposition samplers that enable you to solve problems of arbitrary structure and size.

-Map coloring is an example of a
+Map coloring is an example of a constraint satisfaction problem (:term:`CSP`).
-:doc:`constraint satisfaction problem </concepts/csp>` (CSP).
 CSPs require that all a problem's variables be assigned values, out of a finite domain, that result in the satisfying of all constraints.
 The map-coloring CSP is to assign a color to each region of a map such that any two regions sharing a border have different colors.

 .. figure:: ../_images/us_map.png
     :name: ProblemMapColoringSDKExampleKerberos
     :alt: image
     :align: center
     :scale: 70 %

     Coloring a map of the USA.

-The :ref:`map_coloring` advanced example demonstrates lower-level coding of a similar problem, which gives the user more control over the solution procedure but requires the knowledge of some system parameters (e.g., knowing the maximum number of supported variables for the problem).
-Example :ref:`hybrid1` demonstrates the hybrid approach to problem solving in more detail by explicitly configuring the classical and quantum workflows.
+The :ref:`qpu_example_mapcoloring` advanced example demonstrates lower-level coding of a similar problem, which gives the user more control over the solution procedure but requires the knowledge of some system parameters (e.g., knowing the maximum number of supported variables for the problem).
+The :ref:`opt_example_dwavehybrid_manyvariables` example demonstrates the hybrid approach to problem solving in more detail by explicitly configuring the classical and quantum workflows.

 Example Requirements
 ====================